GComputeNerd/OneLauncher/README.md

 -   IconBar
 -   WidgetArea

 IconBar is what you see in the top right, WidgetArea is what holds the shortcuts.
+You generate these using the `shortcut_gen.py` file.

+## How to Install

+1. Install Rainmeter, and make sure you can run python3.
+2. Download This Repository into wherever